Cognigy/Documentation/docs/voice-gateway/webapp/speech-services.md

     - Provide a **Container URL for STT**.
     - Provide a **Subscription key**, if required.

-If you wish to select a hosted service in Microsoft Azure instead, select **Use hosted Azure service** box and insert the API key.
+If you want to use a cloud-based service in Microsoft Azure instead of on-premises, activate the **Use hosted Azure service** setting and enter the API key.

 ## More Information